JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 ### ADR

 The Attack-Decay-Release (ADR) envelope has 3 segments.
-When the key is release, the envelope transitions to the release segment with the value it currently hold.
-It may happen that the envelope reaches 0 already in the Decay segment.
+When the key is released, the envelope transitions to the release segment with the value it currently holds.
+It may happen that the envelope reaches 0 already in the decay segment.
 In such case, the release segment is omitted.

 ![]({{ page.images | absolute_url | append: "ADR.webp" }}){: alt="Attack-Decay-Release envelope" }
 _Figure {% increment figureId20220703  %}.
 Attack-Decay-Release envelope._

 ### ADS

-The Attack-Decay-Sustain (ADS) envelope has 4 segments, where that last is either a short, non-parameterized release segment (Figure ???) or a repeated Decay segment (Figure ???).
+The Attack-Decay-Sustain (ADS) envelope has 4 segments, where that last is either a short, non-parameterized release segment (Figure 7) or a repeated decay segment (Figure 8).

 ![]({{ page.images | absolute_url | append: "ADS.webp" }}){: alt="Attack-Decay-Sustain (ADS) envelope with a short release segment" }
 _Figure {% increment figureId20220703  %}.
 Attack-Decay-Sustain (ADS) envelope with a short release segment._